ingonyama-zk/icicle/docs/docs/icicle/golang-bindings/ntt.md

 - **areInputsOnDevice**: Indicates if input scalars are located on the device.
 - **areOutputsOnDevice**: Indicates if results are stored on the device.
 - **IsAsync**: Controls whether the NTT operation runs asynchronously.
+- **NttAlgorithm**: Explicitly select the NTT algorithm.
+Default value: Auto (the implementation selects radix-2 or mixed-radix algorithm based on heuristics).

 ### Default Configuration